masoudkarimif/masoudkarimif.github.io/content/posts/aws-dynamodb-crud-with-lambda-terraform.md

 ## DynamoDB
 DynamoDB is a fully managed, high-performance, NoSQL database service provided by AWS.
 It is designed to provide fast and predictable performance with seamless scalability.
 DynamoDB is a non-relational database that allows users to store and retrieve data, while maintaining low latency and high availability.
 DynamoDB is a schema-less database, which means that users can store data in any format without defining a schema beforehand.

 DynamoDB stores data in tables.
-All tables must either have a Primary Key (also known as Partition Key), or a Primary Key and a Sort Key (also knows as composite key).
+All tables must either have a Primary Key (also known as Partition Key), or a Primary Key and a Sort Key (also known as composite key).
 In a table that has only a partition key, no two items can have the same partition key value.
 In a table that has a partition key and a sort key, it's possible for multiple items to have the same partition key value.
 However, those items must have different sort key values.

 ### DynamoDB Data Types
 - **Scalar Types**: A scalar type can represent exactly one value.
 The scalar types are number, string, binary, Boolean, and null.